Protoqol/Quark/.github/README.md

 </p>

 ---
-There is no release for Quark as of yet, earliest version is the highly unstable v0.0.0-alpha.
+> There is no release for Quark as of yet, the current version is the highly unstable v0.0.0-alpha.
 ---

 ### If you are in need of a quick, easy-to-use, sub-atomic database, Quark is for you!